-The State agency may use current year program income for costs incurred in the current fiscal year and, with the approval of FNS, for costs incurred in previous or subsequent fiscal years.
-Currently, the following are the only funds FNS is aware of that WIC State agencies receive that are classified as program income: (1) royalties from printed publications; (2) nominal fees, not to exceed costs, for reproducing or mailing publications, videotapes, posters, etc.; (3) interest earned on rebate funds for infant formula and other foods; (4) general grants not tied directly to foods purchased, but made for inclusion of food items in a State's food package (such as certain grants from the private sector); and (5) money received by the State agency as a result of civil money penalties or fines assessed against a vendor, and any interest charged in the collection of these penalties and fines.
+The State agency may use current-year program income for costs incurred in the current fiscal year and, with the approval of FNS, for costs incurred in previous or subsequent fiscal years.
+Currently, the following are the only funds FNS is aware of that WIC State agencies receive that are classified as program income: (1) royalties from printed publications; (2) nominal fees, not to exceed costs, for reproducing or mailing publications, videotapes, posters, etc.; (3) interest earned on rebate funds for infant formula and other foods; (4) general grants not tied directly to foods purchased, but made for inclusion of food items in a State's food package (such as certain grants from the private sector); (5) money received by the State agency as a result of civil money penalties or fines assessed against a vendor, and any interest charged in the collection of these penalties and fines; and (6) breastfeeding performance bonuses.
 A State agency may use program income for any combination of food and NSA costs or other costs that further the broad objectives of the program (7 CFR section 246.15(b)).

 - a.
-SF-269, Financial Status Report Not Applicable - b SF-270, Request for Advance or Reimbursement Not Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
-SF-425, Federal Financial Report Applicable (ARRA only)
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Applicable - d.
+FNS-798, WIC Financial Management and Participation Report (OMB No. 0584-0045) A State agency is required to submit monthly financial and program performance (participation) data (7 CFR section 246.25(b)).